 Deployment automation is a set of capabilities that drive higher software delivery and organizational performance.
 Deployment automation enables you to deploy your Azure DevOps software to testing and production environments with the push of a button.
 Automation is essential to reduce the risk of production deployments.
-It’s also necessary to provide fast feedback on the quality of your software by allowing teams to do comprehensive testing as soon as possible after changes.
+It’s also necessary to provide fast feedback on automated deployment azure devOps and the quality of your software by allowing teams to do comprehensive testing as soon as possible after changes.

 What is CI/CD Pipeline: